ops/Dusty-Tapes/README.md

 ![Image](images/map_draft2.png)

-Here is map design draft with extended screen resolution.
+Here is map design draft with extended screen resolution which I had just discovered.

 ![Image](images/map_draft3.png)

-The same map from the game
+The game works only on PAL machines due to extended screen resolution.
+Here is the same map from the actual game.

 ![Image](bombjack/screenshot3.png)